KenCrest Adult Community Living

 Comprehensive Home Support Services

-The services provided in each adult community living home are as varied as the individuals residing in them.
-An array of services and supports within the homes are offered or provided based on the needs of each individual residing at each location.
+The services provided in each adult community living home vary based on the needs of the individuals residing in them.
 Available supports at each home include, but are not limited to:

 - Transportation (for appointments, social activities, work, or volunteer needs)